IT/PPS 04.11 - Information Technology Division Unplanned Service Interruption Communication

 Otherwise, appropriate communication can include an email or other broadly distributed communication mechanisms, such as social media, webpage content via the IT Service Dashboard, push notification via the TXST mobile app, or other appropriate communication methods.

 If the service interruption involves the university’s web presence, the process of migrating to the emergency website will begin without significant delay after the service interruption is discovered.

 This policy is in effect 24 hours a day, 365 days a year.

 REVIEWERS OF THIS PPS

 Reviewers of this PPS include the following:

-Position Date Vice President for Information Technology March 1 EY Assistant Vice President, Information Technology Business Operations March 1 EY Assistant Vice President, Information Technology Assistance Center March 1 EY Associate Vice President, Technology Innovation Office March 1 EY Associate Vice President, Technology Resources March 1 EY Associate Vice President and University Librarian March 1 EY Chief Information Security Officer March 1 EY Special Assistant to the Vice President for Information Technology March 1 EY
+Position Date Special Assistant to the Vice President for Information Technology March 1 EY Associate Vice President, Information Technology Assistance Center March 1 EY Director, Information Technology Business Operations March 1 EY Assistant Director, Information Technology Business Operations March 1 EY Associate Vice President, Technology Innovation Office March 1 EY Associate Vice President, Technology Resources March 1 EY Associate Vice President and University Librarian March 1 EY Chief Information Security Officer March 1 EY Executive Assistant, Information Technology March 1 EY Vice President for Information Technology March 1 EY

 This PPS has been reviewed by the following individual in their official capacity and represents Texas State Information Technology policy and procedure from the date of this document until superseded.

 Vice President for Information Technology; senior reviewer of this PPS